jerome-jay/water_order/Readme.md

 -- tool named CORRETTO_11, with JAVA_HOME /usr/lib/jvm/java-11-amazon-corretto.x86_64/
 -- maven tool named Maven 3.6.3, with maven 3.6.3 version

+- AWS:
+-- a valid certificate for the domain
+-- a VPC, private and public subnets

 Decisions:
 - use ECS, to containerize the application
 - cloudformation: just base infrastructure; deployment is done via https://github.com/silinternational/ecs-deploy

 Issues:
-- DNS + HTTPS: need a real domain to get a real certificate ...
+- DNS + HTTPS certificate: I need a real domain to get a real certificate; since I lack this, I'm using a self signed certificate

 Things not done or badly done, to save time:
 - quite a bit of hardcoding: